-1. Family (all relatives) 12.
-Previous vendors or suppliers 20.
-Placement office of your 2.
-Friends of parents 13.
-Past teachers (elementary, former college 3.
-Neighbors high school or college) 21.
-People at professional/trade 4.
-Friends 14.
-Contacts from seminars you associations 5.
-Doctors attend or led 22.
-Members at the Chamber of 6.
-Lawyer 15.
-People in your political party Commerce 7.
+1. 2.
+3. 4.
+5. Family (all relatives) Friends of parents Neighbors Friends Doctors Lawyer 12.
+13. 14.
+Previous vendors or suppliers Past teachers (elementary, high school or college) Contacts from seminars you attend or led People in your political party 21.22.
+Placement office of your former college People at professional/trade associations Members at the Chamber of Commerce 7.
 Banker 16.
-Acquaintances at community 23.
-Professional organization 8.
-Accountant activities members 9.
-Religious or spiritual leader 17.
-Party guests 24.
-Executive recruiters wanting 10.
-Insurance agent 18.
-Alumni from your college to place you 11.
-Former employers 19.
-Members of sports groups -
+Acquaintances at community activities 23.
+Professional organization members 8.
+9. Accountant 17.
+24. Executive recruiters wanting 9.
+10. Religious or spiritual leader Insurance agent 18.
+Party guests Alumni from your college 24. to place you 10.
+11. Former employers 16.
+19. Members of sports groups to place you of my contacts," said Jill.
+"Networking can be intimidating and having logical steps to follow really helps.
+The list of acquaintances was particularly useful because it helped to remind me of people from the past who didn't immediately pop into mind."